MPeterson-dev/Minesweeper/README.md

 # CST-350-Milestone
-A group project for CST-350
+A group project for CST-350 made with Noah Funderbaugh.